ALASdoo/alasdoo_com_v2/content/english/articles/what-is-the-key-to-finding-the-ultimate-match-between-a-job-candidate-and-a-company.md

 ## What employer branding has to do with&nbsp;it?

 Employer branding is the process of creating and maintaining a positive image of an organization as an employer.
-It is built on a foundation of strong values, a clear vision, and a commitment to providing a supportive and conducive &nbsp;orkplace.
+It is built on a foundation of strong values, a clear vision, and a commitment to providing a supportive and conducive&nbsp;workplace.

 Employer branding is also closely linked to recruitment.
 We understand the importance of employer branding and have made it a top priority in our recruitment and retention strategies.